Frequently Asked Questions

 I have been interviewed and told I am on the waiting list- how long will I have to wait?

 The waiting list can be anywhere from 2 to 6 weeks depending on many variables.
-The best course of action at this point is to continue to call and check in weekly with our intake coordinator.
-Let them know that you that you are still interested, and update them on any changes to your current treatment, living situation, or contact information.
+The best course of action at this point is to continue to call and check in weekly with our intake coordinator x 130.
+Let them know that you are still interested and update them on any changes to your current treatment, living situation, or contact information.

 How can I volunteer at Jeremiah’s Inn?